Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

+For differential $WH$ production, the EW correction is found to be enhanced in the large-invariant-mass tail, mainly due to new channel initiated by $\gamma q$~\cite{Xie:2021equ}.
+Hence, it is possible to include all significant EW corrections to processes currently involved in providing good constraints on PDFs.
+However, as precision rises, further calculations of combined QCD and EW contributions will be necessary.

-We also note that it can be useful to provide both the individual elastic, $\gamma^{\rm el}(x,Q^2)$, and inelastic, $\gamma^{\rm inel}(x,Q^2)$, photon PDF components, with $\gamma(x,Q^2) = \gamma^{\rm el}(x,Q^2)+\gamma^{\rm inel}(x,Q^2)$.
-An example is when making predictions for exclusive and semi--exclusive PI production~\cite{Harland-Lang:2016apc,Harland-Lang:2020veo}, although in this case care must be taken to also include the survival factor probability of no additional particle production due to multi--particle interactions (MPI).
-At high scales, e.g. $Q^2 = 10^4$ ${\rm GeV^2}$, the inelastic component is dominant until very high $x$, while at lower scales, e.g. $Q^2 = 10^2$ ${\rm GeV^2}$, the relative contribution from the elastic component is somewhat larger, due to the shorter evolution length for (inelastic) $q\to q \gamma$ splitting.
-It is also important to consider a consistent set of QED corrected neutron PDFs as well as just those for the proton.
-Neutron PDFs are necessary for a consistent fit to deuteron and nuclear fixed target data from neutrino ($\nu$N) DIS scattering experiments used to constrain the PDFs.
-The QED corrected neutron PDFs automatically provide isospin violating partons, with $u_{(p)} \neq d_{(n)}$, and these were seen in ~\cite{Martin:2004dh} to automatically reduce the NuTeV $\sin^2\theta_W$ anomaly \cite{NuTeV:2001whx}.
-The breaking of isospin symmetry may also have implications for the development of nuclear PDFs, in particular at the EIC.We also note that as well as considering the photon as a component of the proton it is also possible to include leptons~\cite{Bertone:2015lqa}, and electroweak bosons~\cite{Bauer:2017isx,Fornal:2018znf}.
+We also note that it can be useful to provide both the individual elastic and inelastic photon PDF components, $\gamma^{\rm el}(x,Q^2)$ and $\gamma^{\rm inel}(x,Q^2)$, with $\gamma(x,Q^2) = \gamma^{\rm el}(x,Q^2)+\gamma^{\rm inel}(x,Q^2)$.
+For example, the separate components are used for predictions for exclusive and semi--exclusive PI production~\cite{Harland-Lang:2016apc,Harland-Lang:2020veo}, although in this case care must be taken to also include the survival factor probability of no additional particle production due to multi--particle interactions (MPI).
+At high scales, e.g. $Q^2 = 10^4$ ${\rm GeV^2}$, the inelastic component is dominant until very high $x$, while at lower scales, e.g. $Q^2 = 10^2$ ${\rm GeV^2}$, the relative contribution from the elastic component is somewhat larger due to the shorter evolution length for (inelastic) $q\to q \gamma$ splitting.
+QED corrections for neutron PDFs are as important as those for the proton to do a consistent fit to deuteron and nuclear fixed target data from neutrino ($\nu$N) DIS scattering experiments.
+The QED-corrected neutron PDFs automatically provide isospin violating partons, with $u_{(p)} \neq d_{(n)}$, and these were seen in ~\cite{Martin:2004dh} to automatically reduce the NuTeV $\sin^2\theta_W$ anomaly \cite{NuTeV:2001whx}.
+The breaking of isospin symmetry may also have implications for the development of nuclear PDFs, in particular at the EIC.We also note that, in addition to the photon, it is also possible to include leptons~\cite{Bertone:2015lqa} and electroweak bosons~\cite{Bauer:2017isx,Fornal:2018znf,Han:2020uid} as the constituents of the nucleon.
 The effect of the former is very small for almost all processes, while the latter may have more significance at a future very high energy collider.